richo/zephyros/README.md

 - anything that compiles to JS (see [altjs.org](http://altjs.org/) and [this guy's list](https://github.com/jashkenas/coffee-script/wiki/List-of-languages-that-compile-to-JS))

 #### Stuff you can do

-In your config file, `bind()` some global hot keys to your own JavaScript functions which do window-managery type things.

-Here are some things you can do with Zephyros's simple API (actual API docs are below):

 - find the focused window
 - determine window sizes and positions